If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

-2. Eat More Vegetables
+Eat More Vegetables

-Some of the best vegetables to add to your eating menu include broccoli, watercress kale, cabbage, lettuce, cucumber, cauliflower, Swiss chard, and Brussels sprouts.
+Do your best to eat as much as green stuff as possible.
+Some of the best options include broccoli, watercress, kale, cabbage, lettuce, cucumber, cauliflower, Swiss chard, and Brussels sprouts.

-3. Eat Protein on Every Meal
+3. Eat Protein At Every Meal

-Protein is your friend—whether you are trying to increase muscle mass or lose weight.
+There is plenty of research to back these claims up.
 According to a study published in the American Journal of Clinical Nutrition, people who eat protein at each meal lost more weight than those who didn’t have the nutrient at certain meals.

 Another study conducted at the University of Missouri found that people who had protein with each meal reported the most weight loss benefits.

 Plan Your Foods

 Eat More Fiber

 Cut the Bad Carbs

 Check this link for over 23 studies on low carb diets.

 Eat Low GI Foods

 Many thanks to LeanGainGuide.com for this awesome list.

 Don’t Fear Fats

-So, what are the good fats?
+So, which fats are good ones?

+You don’t need too much good fat to get its benefits.
 Research suggests that two to three tablespoons of olive oil per day are enough to do the trick.